- Seeks consistent, moderate returns across all market environments with a focus on downside protection

 Years with Voya: 18

 The principal risks are generally those attributable to bond investing.
-Holdings are subject to market, issuer, credit, prepayment, extension and other risks, and their values may fluctuate.
+Holdings are subject to market, issuer, credit, prepayment, extension, and other risks, and their values may fluctuate.
 Market risk is the risk that securities may decline in value due to factors affecting the securities markets or particular industries.
 Issuer risk is the risk that the value of a security may decline for reasons specific to the issuer, such as changes in its financial condition.
 The strategy may invest in mortgage-related securities, which can be paid off early if the borrowers on the underlying mortgages pay off their mortgages sooner than scheduled.
 If interest rates are falling, the strategy will be forced to reinvest this money at lower yields.
 Conversely, if interest rates are rising, the expected principal payments will slow, thereby locking in the coupon rate at below market levels and extending the security’s life and duration while reducing its market value.
 High yield bonds carry particular market risks and may experience greater volatility in market value than investment grade bonds.
-Foreign investments could be riskier than U.S. investments because of exchange rate, political, economic, liquidity and regulatory risks.
+Foreign investments could be riskier than U.S. investments because of exchange rate, political, economics, liquidity, and regulatory risks.
 Additionally, investments in emerging market countries are riskier than other foreign investments because the political and economic systems in emerging market countries are less stable.